denko-rb/denko/README.md

 #### 3. Install Arduino Dependencies

 Denko uses Arduino cores, which support different microcontrollers, and a few libraries.
 Install only the ones for your microcontroller, or install everything.
-There are no conflcits.
+There are no conflicts.
 Instructions:

 - [Install Dependencies in IDE](DEPS_IDE.md)
 - [Install Dependencies in CLI](DEPS_CLI.md)